huntabyte/bits-ui/sites/docs/content/components/calendar.md

 ### Disabled Dates

-You can specify speciifc dates that are disabled for selection by using the `isDateDisabled` prop.
+You can specify specific dates that are disabled for selection by using the `isDateDisabled` prop.

 ```svelte
 <script lang="ts">